golemhq/golem/docs/source/managing-test-data.md

 **Multiple data sets**

-If you need to execute the same test, but with different values each time (the steps are the same but the input and output values change) in Golem you can add more data sets (more rows to the data table).
-Golem will automatically execute the same test once per each row in the data table.
+If you need to execute the same test, but with different values each time (the steps are the same but the input and output values change) more data sets can be added (more rows to the data table).
+The same test will be run once per each row in the data table.

 For example, consider the previous data file, but with added rows: